 Cough or wheezingHoarsenessDental problems due to the effect of the stomach acid on the tooth's enamelFeeling full almost immediately after eating

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child may need to see a pediatric gastroenterologist.
 This type of doctor focuses on diseases of the stomach and intestines.

 Images may be needed of your child's stomach and esophagus A biopsy may be done at the same time.
 Images can be done with: upper GI seriesupper endoscopy

 Other tests may include: 24-hour pH monitoring—A probe is placed in the esophagus to measure the level of acid.Short trial of medications—The doctor may use the success or failure of a medication to understand the cause.

 Talk with the doctor about the best treatment plan for your child.
 Treatment options include the following:

 Your child's doctor may suggest making lifestyle changes before trying medication.
 These changes may include:

 Your child may need to avoid certain foods and drinks, such as:

-ChocolateFried foodsPeppermintSpicy foodsCaffeine productsCarbonated drinksFoods high in fat and acidIf your child is overweight, your doctor will advise you on a safe way to help them lose it.Avoid exposing your child to secondhand smoke.
+ChocolateFried foodsPeppermintSpicy foodsCaffeine productsCarbonated drinksFoods high in fat and acidIf your child is overweight, your doctor will advise you on a safe way to help your child return to a healthy weight.Avoid exposing your child to secondhand smoke.